Sakimotor/random-rom-picker/README.md

 ## Usage

+After cloning/downloading the repo, you can run the program with the command `python rom_picker.py`.

 When launching the program, you will be asked if you want to reconfigure your settings (add/remove potential languages/consoles), which would automatically modify the configuration file located at `cfg/user_config.json` through a series of questions.

 Once the configuration is finished, a random ROM will be picked from the list stored at `res/roms.json`.
 During the configuration process, said list can be updated with the latest links found on Myrient's Website.